theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/sap-connection/index.md

 1. Check the SAP profile parameter *snc/gssapi_lib* in SAP (transaction RZ10) to determine, which library is used for encryption in your SAP system.
 Your SAP Basis has to import and configure the same library on the application server and on the machine that runs yunIO.
 1. Navigate to the :yunio-nav-connections: *Connections* menu in the left side navigation of the Designer.
 2. Click **[Add Connection]** to create a new SAP connection or click :yunio-edit-connection: to edit an existing SAP connection.<br>
 ![yunIO-Create-Connection](../../assets/images/yunio/web-ui.png){:class="img-responsive" }
-3. Enter the system details of your SAP system in the subsection *System*.<br>
+3. Enter the system details of your SAP system in the subsection *System*.
 4. Set the toggle in the subsection *Authentication* to :material-toggle-switch: *Secure Network Communication* authentication.
 5. Enter the complete path to the library location in the field **SNC library path**, e.g., `C:\Program Files\SAP\FrontEnd\SecureLogin\lib\sapcrypto.dll`.<br>
 ![yunIO-Authentication](../../assets/images/yunio/yunio-authentication.png){:class="img-responsive" }